The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/thief.md

 Look, they’re dead.
 They don’t care if some doctor wants to look at their insides, or if I slip the ring off their finger as I deliver them to him.
 I’m sure they have other concerns.

 ***Equipment***
-- Hooded cloak - 0 slots
+- Hooded cloak - trivial
 - Spade
 - Crowbar
 - Oversized sack